surajrampure/data-94-sp21/index.md

 ### Lecture and Lab
 **Class will be held three times a week: on Mondays and Wednesdays from 11AM-12PM, and on Fridays from 11AM-1PM.**
 - Lecture is on Mondays, Wednesdays, and Fridays from 11AM-12PM.
 This is where new ideas are introduced.
 - Lab is on Friday from 12-1PM.
 This is where you will work short exercises and homework assignments with your peers, with assistance from course staff.
-(Often times, lab will start during the Friday lecture; we view this as one continuous 2-hour block.)

 Attendance is expected, though lectures will be recorded and posted on the course website.